ItaiAllouche/minimalPairsLexicalStress/README.md

 ***What Does Lexical Stress Look Like?***

-*Itai Allouche, Itay Asael, Rotem Rousso, Vered Dassa, Ann Bradlow Matt Goldrick and Yossi Keshet*
+*Itai Allouche, Itay Asael, Rotem Rousso, Vered Dassa, Ann Bradlow Matt, Goldrick and Yossi Keshet*

 ***Abstract**: Lexical stress plays a crucial role in distinguishing word meanings and grammatical functions, particularly in minimal pairs (e.g., PREsent vs. presENT ).
 The aim is to train a classifier